Lloyds warns mis-selling could cost it an extra £1.8 billion | MarketScreener

 Lloyds is continuing to target paying a dividend and said it would make a decision on surplus capital at the end of the year.

+Ian Gordon, analyst at Investec, said he believed Lloyds' dividend for this year would be "perfectly safe" despite the forthcoming charge, but warned that if it came in at the upper end it would likely delay buybacks until March next year.

-(Reporting by Carolyn Cohn and Iain Withers; Editing by Rachel Armstrong and Mark Potter)
+(Reporting by Carolyn Cohn and Iain Withers; Additional reporting by Lawrence White; Editing by Rachel Armstrong and Mark Potter)

 By Carolyn Cohn and Iain Withers